AhmadMoussa/GORILLA-SUN-BLOG/_posts/2022-02-09-Making-of-Vestige.md

 	<img class="viewable" src="https://gorillasun.de/assets/images/vestiges/watercolor.png" alt="">
 </span>

-In some of them it might be a bit more obvious than others, but we partition the background in horiyontal regions.
-Each ergion obtains two distinct colors, one to color the top part and another than colors the botton part:
+In some of them it might be a bit more obvious than others, but we partition the background in horizontal regions.
+Each region obtains two distinct colors, one to color the top part and another than colors the botton part:

 <span class="image fit" style="margin: 0 0 1em 0; padding: 0 0 0 0;">
 	<img class="viewable" src="https://gorillasun.de/assets/images/vestiges/regions.png" alt="">
 </span>

-In each of these regions we'll draw many rectangles, and randomiye their shape and size.
+In each of these regions we'll draw many rectangles, and randomize their shape and size.
 This looks very ugly, but we're not done just yet.
 Next we'll have to play with the transparency of the color.
 In p5 the fourth argument of the fill() and stroke() function calls allow you to control this transparency.
 Let's try assigning a random value between 0 and 255 to this channel:

 <span class="image fit" style="margin: 0 0 1em 0; padding: 0 0 0 0;">
 	<img class="viewable" src="https://gorillasun.de/assets/images/vestiges/regionstransp255.png" alt="">
 </span>

-This doesn' change much, since if only one of the drawn rectangles botains an alpha value of 255, the other transparent layers won't affect it anymore.
-We need to bring this range way down so that .
+This doesn't change much, since if only one of the drawn rectangles botains an alpha value of 255, the other transparent layers won't affect it anymore.
+We need to bring this range way down so that.
 Here the alpha value can obtain a random value between 0 and 6:

 <span class="image fit" style="margin: 0 0 1em 0; padding: 0 0 0 0;">
 	<img class="viewable" src="https://gorillasun.de/assets/images/vestiges/regionstransp6.png" alt="">